YinhanHe123/YinhanHe123.github.io/_pages/about.md

 ------
 * May.
 2025: One paper accepted by ICML.
 * Mar.
 2025: One paper accepted by TMLR.
 * Jan.
-2025: Will join LinkedIn as a PhD Intern in May 2025
+2025: Will join LinkedIn as a PhD Intern in May, 2025.
 * Jan.
 2025: Two papers acepted by ICLR.
 * Dec.
 2024: One paper accepted by AAAI.
 * Oct.
 2024: One paper accepted by WSDM.